khirsch/verbatim/README.md

 Verbatim is an online marketplace that provides users with a variety of books for purchase.

+## Prerequisites

+You will need the following things properly installed on your computer:

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)
 * [Bower](http://bower.io/)